CloudLabsAI-Azure/Enterprise-Agentic-AI-with-Microsoft-Agent-Framework/exercise-1.md

 ## Summary

-In this exercise, you successfully created your first AI Agent in Azure AI Foundry and connected it to an indexed knowledge base.
+In this exercise, you successfully created your first AI Agent in Microsoft Foundry and connected it to an indexed knowledge base.
 You uploaded documents, ingested them into Azure AI Search, and enabled RAG through Microsoft Agent Framework integration.
 By testing the agent and reviewing execution logs, you gained firsthand experience in how agents retrieve grounded information and generate enterprise-ready responses.